 Created by ensemble members Kate Daley and Sarah Hunter, The people of is a new project for Quarantine.
 First made in Engelskirchen, Germany in September 2020, in the still-rippling wake of the COVID19 pandemic, it reflects our shifting relationship with work, with our neighbours and with public shape.

 25 September – 16 October 2020 | Nach dem Beaufsichtigen der Maschinen, Engelskirchen, Germany

-Concept: Kate Daley & Sarah Hunter Dramaturgy: Richard Gregory & Renny O'Shea Producer: Ali Dunican
+Concept: Kate Daley, Richard Gregory & Sarah Hunter Dramaturgy: Richard Gregory & Renny O'Shea Producer: Ali Dunican

 Creation: Kate Daley & Ali Wilson Sound design: Armin Badde Dramaturgical assistance & producer: Jana Winterhalter Print and digital design: Lisa Mattocks Photography: Kate Daley